 Implementing knowledge management within an organization benefits the organization, the support staff, and the customers.
-It improves the service desks abilities to respond to customer issues in less time.
-A cloud-based knowledge base is now an essential tool that enables businesses encourage content sharing among employees in addition to improving customer service experience, and facilitating team collaboration without running a call centre.
+It improves the service desk's ability to respond to customer issues in less time.
+A cloud-based knowledge base is now an essential tool that enables businesses to encourage content sharing among employees in addition to improving customer service experience and facilitating team collaboration without running a call center.

 As per a survey, 50% of customers contact customer service when they can’t find information online.
 In that same survey, some of the top customer service frustrations were also identified.
 See image below: